peterhinch/micropython-async/TUTORIAL.md

 ### 3.1.1 Locks and timeouts

-At time of writing (18th Dec 2017) the official `Lock` class is not complete.
+At time of writing (5th Jan 2018) the official `Lock` class is not complete.
 If a coro is subject to a [timeout](./TUTORIAL.md#44-coroutines-with-timeouts) and the timeout is triggered while it is waiting on a lock, the timeout will be ineffective.
 It will not receive the `TimeoutError` until it has acquired the